 Updated 7 March 2019

 If you have secured a job interview with a law firm you have done very well and clearly, you have set a good first impression.
 But the job is far from over and you still need to nail the interview and subsequently secure the job.
-Today we going to share with a step by step guide how you could focus on a few areas when researching the prospective firm that will maximize your chances of success.
+Today we going to share with you a step by step guide how to research a law firm to nail the law interview.

 1. Must use research tools

 Whilst the starting point for most of you would be the firm's web site, to ensure your research is detailed enough you will need to make use of other freely available resources.
 We would recommend you cover at least the following:

 2. Know the core areas of practice